Seahawks’ Russell Wilson, Bobby Wagner, Tyler Lockett, DK Metcalf, Bruce Irvin express concern about training-camp safety

 But much about how camps and the preseason will be conducted — including how COVID-19 testing will work and whether there will be exhibition games — remains unsettled.

-And on Sunday morning, many of the NFL’s top players — including Seahawks Russell Wilson, Bobby Wagner, Bruce Irvin, Tyler Lockett and DK Metcalf — took to Twitter to state their concerns about camps starting with so much remaining uncertain.
+And on Sunday morning, many of the NFL’s top players — including Seahawks Russell Wilson, Bobby Wagner, Bruce Irvin, Tyler Lockett, Duane Brown and DK Metcalf — took to Twitter to state their concerns about camps starting with so much remaining uncertain.

-Many, including Wilson’s, came with the hashtag #WeWantToPlay, making it clear it was part of a coordinated effort.
+Many, including Wilson’s, came with the hashtag #WeWantToPlay, making it clear it was part of a coordinated effort, with the league and the Players Association set for more negotiations Sunday on terms of training camp operation, how many preseason games there will be, and other changes that will be necessary due to the COVID-19 outbreak.

 Tweeted Wilson: “I am concerned.
 My wife is pregnant. @NFL Training camp is about to start.
 And there’s still No Clear Plan on Player Health & Family Safety.
 We want to play football but we also want to protect our loved ones. #WeWantToPlay” (Wilson’s wife, entertainer/singer Ciara, is pregnant with the couple’s second child, which they revealed in April is a boy).